intermine/im-docs/docs/about/get-involved.rst

 The Role of The Release Manager
 -----------------------------------

 The release manager's role is to ensure this all happens.
-They are the only person permitted to push into ``master`` and ``stable`` and ``dev``.
+They are the only person permitted to push into ``master`` and ``dev``.
 All code contributions for these branches must pass review by the release manager before they can be merged.

 The process for reviewing an merging a pull request is as follows: